opensensorhub/osh-docs/docs/dev/dev-guide.md

   * Android: <https://github.com/opensensorhub/osh-android>

 ### Getting the Code

-Git (we use `git 2.7`) is used to download the code from the Github repositories.
+The `git` command is used to download the code from the Github repositories.
 For example, you can download the code for the core modules using the following command:

 ```bash
 $ git clone --recursive https://github.com/opensensorhub/osh-core.git